ardatan/graphql-mesh/website/docs/generated-markdown/GraphQLHandlerHTTPConfiguration.generated.md

 So if you have problems like that.
 Just pass `disable` here.
 * `webSocketImpl` (type: `String`) - Path to a custom W3 Compatible WebSocket Implementation
-* `introspection` (type: `String`) - Path to the introspection You can seperately give schema introspection
+* `introspection` (type: `String`) - Path to the introspection You can separately give schema introspection
 * `multipart` (type: `Boolean`) - Enable multipart/formdata in order to support file uploads
 * `subscriptionsProtocol` (type: `String (SSE | WS | LEGACY_WS)`) - SSE - Server Sent Events
 WS - New graphql-ws